-Why the control solution meter reading is fall out the range printed on the strip vial label?
+Why is the control solution reading falling out of range of what is printed on the strip vial label?

-It is very possible your alarm has been set.
-To turn off alarm please follow the following steps:
+It is possible your alarm has been set.
+To turn off the alarm, please follow the following steps:

-- Press on “Set” button till you get to screen with small alarm icon on the screen
+- Press “Set” button until you get to the screen with the small alarm icon on the screen

-- Screen will appear with ON or OFF ⏰ alarm clock there are 4 different alarm settings
+- Screen will appear with ON or OFF and the ⏰ alarm clock icon.
+There are 4 different alarm settings

-- Turn off the alarm by pressing the main button to OFF on each alarm setting and pressing set button to proceed with next settings
+- Turn off the alarm by pressing the main button to OFF on each alarm setting and press the set button to proceed with the next settings

 What app should I be using with my meter?